Neil Goldschmidt, former Oregon governor who confessed to sex with a minor in the 1970s, has died

 “He was like a machine gun,” Hatfield once told The Oregonian.
 “He had as many ideas as the trigger would pull.”

-A legal aid attorney in Portland from 1967 to 1969, Goldschmidt began his political career as a city commissioner in 1971.
-Then, at 32, Goldschmidt became the youngest mayor of a major American city.
+A legal aid attorney in Portland from 1967 to 1969, Goldschmidt began his political career as a city commissioner in 1971 and was elected mayor the following year.

 The fuzzy-haired, sideburned Goldschmidt was known as a civic visionary.
 During the Goldschmidt era, Portland’s widely praised light-rail transit system was conceived and built.
 He fostered strong neighborhoods and provided the spark for downtown revitalization.